 The innovative input of the strategy is to consider that structural and organisational changes might not be sufficient if they are not coupled with staff training strategies.
-These trainings aimed both at facilitating the appropriation of the programme’s priorities by staff concerning municipal administrative systems modules, as well as IT and allied topics.
+Trainings are aimed at facilitating the appropriation of the programme’s priorities by staff as well as IT and allied topics.
 Second, it also permitted to train staff on management issues and Enterprise Resource Planning.

 lessons_learned_and_transferability: Identify main success factors, further development in the